YUGESHKARAN/YUGESHKARAN/README.md

 ## About Me
-Full Stack Developer with expertise in designing and developing softwares, Generative AI products (Retrieval-Augmented Generation systems), and application-specific agentic AI copilots.
+Full Stack Developer with expertise in designing and developing software, Generative AI products (Retrieval-Augmented Generation systems), and application-specific agentic AI copilots.

 ## What I Build